Gumbee/EPOS/README.md

 ### Getting started
 To run this project do the following:
+1. Make sure you have `pandas` and `numpy` installed (if not, run `pip3 install numpy pandas`)
-1. Go to DataGenerator and run the `initialize_system.py` script so it generates the correct goal signal and plans
+2. Go to DataGenerator and run the `initialize_system.py` script so it generates the correct goal signal and plans
 3. Run the `IEPOSExperiment.java` class

 ### TODO